Testing & Treatment

 What We Offer

 Think you might have symptoms of a Sexually Transmitted Disease (STD)?
 We offer free STD testing for women, including testing and treatment for Chlamydia and Gonorrhea.
 Our staff Registered Nurses administer tests and treatment, and can answer any questions you have about your sexual health.
 Treatment is only for clients who have received testing through The Pregnancy Network.
+Watch the video below to learn what to expect during an appointment.
 Set up an STD appointment today!

 Sexually Transmitted Diseases (STDs) may not seem like a threat, but every time you have sex, unless you are in a monogamous relationship, like marriage, with an uninfected partner you put yourself at risk.

 The Center for Disease Control estimates that nearly 20 million new sexually transmitted infections occur every year in America, half among young people ages 15–24.
 Each of these infections is a potential threat to an individual’s immediate and long-term health and well-being.
 In addition to increasing a person’s risk for HIV infection, STDs can lead to severe reproductive health complications, such as infertility and ectopic pregnancy.
 STDs are also a serious drain on the U.S. health care system, costing the nation almost $16 billion in health care costs every year.

 What if I test positive?